DeiC-HPC/GPU-learning/book/docs/getting-started.md

 **OpenMP/OpenACC**: OpenMP and OpenACC are both a collection of pragma-based annotations for `C`, `C++` and `Fortran`.
 These annotations specify for instance how to parallelize code or when to copy memory.
 Since these annotations does not affect the syntax of the underlying program, it is mostly possible to compile OpenMP/OpenACC programs while ignoring the annotations ­— however doing so will often change the behavior of the program.
 OpenMP and OpenACC are very similar and share a lot of history.
 The main difference between them is that OpenACC was originally designed for GPU parallelization, while OpenMP was designed for CPU parallelization and got GPU support added at a later time.

-**OpenCL**: TODO: Write something about OpenCL.

-This guide has been written in multiple versions, depending on which platform you want to learn.
-You can change which version you are viewing to using the drop-down menu at the top.
-Try changing it now and see how the text below changes:
+This guide has been written with CUDA and HIP in mind.
+You can change which version you are using with the taps above every specific section.
+Try it out below.

 === "CUDA"
     This text is specific to the CUDA guide.

 === "HIP"
     This text is specific to the HIP guide.

-=== "PyCuda"
-    This text is specific to the PyCUDA guide.

 Choosing the right compiler
 ---------------------------